ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 Check whether :math:`p\le F`, where :math:`p` is the average fraction of
     rows the user wants noised (in pseudopeople, :math:`p` is called ``cell_probability`` for column-based noise or ``row_probability`` for row-based noise).
-If not, raise a warning to the user before noising starts.
+If :math:`p>F`, raise a warning to the user before noising starts.

 #.
 When noising each shard, compute the fraction :math:`f` of rows elibible
     for noise in the shard, and apply the noise to each eligible row in the shard with probability :math:`\min\{p/f, 1\}`.
-Do **not** raise a warning to the user for each shard when :math:`p>f`.
+Do **not** raise a warning to the user for every shard with :math:`p>f`.

 This strategy has a known limitation:
 It systematically adds less noise to the dataset than requested when :math:`p` suffieicntly large.
-This is obvious when :math:`p>F`, but it can happen even if :math:`p\le F`.
+This is obvious when :math:`p>F`, but it can happen even when :math:`p\le F`.
 Here's why:

 Due to random fluctuation between the shards, sometimes we will have :math:`f<F`.
 Thus, if :math:`p` is sufficiently large, we will have :math:`p>f` for some shards, even if :math:`p\le F`.
 Now note that for each shard with :math:`p>f`, the fraction of rows that get noised is :math:`f`, which is less than :math:`p`.
 On the other hand, for shards with :math:`p\le f`, the average fraction of rows that get noised is :math:`p`.
 Combining all shards, the average fraction of noised rows will be less than :math:`p`.
 This problem will be worse for small datasets like ACS because of greater variablity of :math:`f` around :math:`F`.

-This problem is a known limitation of the above strategy, but we are willing to accept it for simplicity's sake.
-Moreover, the impact of this issue should be mitigated when we change our shard-based approach to data storage so that the different data files have similar sizes rather than some datasets having tiny shards like ACS.
+We are willing to accept the above limitation for simplicity's sake.
+Moreover, the impact of this issue should be mitigated when we change our shard-based approach to data storage so that the different data files have similar sizes rather than some datasets having tiny shards like ACS currently does.

-We are planning to change the shard-based approach to data storage, for example, by storing data in geographic subsets instead.
-If the

-Exactly which data to use to pre-compute the eligble fraction :math:`F` depends on the implementation of the storage of the pre-computed values.
-If they are stored in a separate metadata file generated with each simulation run, then :math:`F` can be computed for each (dataset, year) combination that can be requested by the user.
-On the other hand, if the engineers want to store a single value of :math:`F` for each observer and applicable noise type, then they should use the dataset for the year 2030; since this is the midpoint of our simulation, we expect it to be sufficiently representative of the data across all simulated years.
-This level of imprecision is sufficient for the user warning.
+Another potentially ambiguous point in the above strategy is which data to use to pre-compute the eligble fraction :math:`F`.
+Since these pre-computed values are merely for user warnings, the researchers are flexible as to how closely the :math:`F` values should match match the corresponding datasets, and we'll let the engineers decide on the exact implementation.
+Here are a couple options: If the pre-computed values are stored in a separate metadata file generated with each simulation run, then :math:`F` can be computed for each applicable (dataset, year, noise type) combination that can be requested by the user.
+On the other hand, if it's easier to store a single value of :math:`F` for each (dataset, noise type) without varying across years, then we should should use the dataset for the year 2030; since 2030 is the midpoint of our simulation, we expect it to be sufficiently representative of the data across all simulated years.
+This level of imprecision is sufficient for the user warning, which should be left vague enough as to not imply exactly what fraction of rows will get noised.

 **Old Abie Work, to be deleted later**